FunOnTheUpfield/getdata-courseproject/Codebook-GettingAndCleaningDataCourseProject-PhoneData.md

 **Physicial_Activity** (Factor) A descriptor of the participant's physical activity at the time of measurement.
 It has one of six possible values: ( WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

-**Phone Data Values**
-These values are explained in detail in the document 'UCI HAR Dataset/features_info.txt'
+**PhoneMeasurement**  These are the values collected by the UCI HAR team and comprise data collected from the Samsung Galaxy 3 phones.
+Descriptions of the values and the signal pre-processing undertaken to create these results from raw phone accelometer and gyroscope readings is described in the file 'UCI HAR Dataset/features_info.txt'

+**Value** The calculated values from the UCI HAR team range from -1 to +1

+More info about the Phone Data Values

 ** Body accelerometer signals - mean of measurements in x,y and z axis**